-(On former prime minister Lal Bahadur Shastri’s birth anniversary, we are reposting this article from The Quint’s, originally published on 11 January 2018.)
+(On former prime minister Lal Bahadur Shastri’s death anniversary, we are reposting this article from The Quint’s, originally published on 11 January 2018.)

 He was a short in height but had a towering personality.
 A man who continues to inspire the nation, half a century after his death.
 We are talking about none other than Lal Bahadur Shastri.

 At a time when politicians travel in luxury cars, Lal Bahadur Shastri had to take bank loan to buy a car.
 If you want to understand him or gauge his role in India’s politics, you will have start from the year 1964.

 In 1964 when Nehru passed away, the difficult question was this – who should be India’s next Prime Minister?